pybites/pybites.github.io-source/content/guest-howto-guest.md

-Title: Adding a guest article!
-status: hidden
+Title: How to Write a Guest Article for PyBites
+Date: 2020-02-26 08:21
+Category: Tools
+Tags: guest posting, blogging, contribution, PyBites, git, Github, pull request, fork
+Slug: guest-howto-write-guest-posts
+Authors: Cedric Sambre
+summary: Hello Everybody!
+In this article I'll run through the procedure of using git and github to submit a guest article to PyBites.
+cover: images/featured/pb-guest.png

 Hello Everybody!

-I'll run through the procedure of using git and github to submit a guest article to PyBites.
+In this article I'll run through the procedure of using git and github to submit a guest article to PyBites.

 ### 1. Forking the Repository